Funan reopens its doors to visitors after S$560 million revamp

 When asked, if they feel any sense of nostalgia for the old mall, Alan admitted that he still misses the place.

 "100 per cent of the old Funan mall (was) an IT mall.
-If you want to buy IT (products), you should come to Funan, no other place," reminisced Alvin.
+If you want to buy IT (products), you should come to Funan, no other place," reminisced Alan.

 "In this new mall, it's only the third floor that is all IT.
 The second floor is fashion, the first floor is F&B - it's very different."